And some healthy, functional alternatives

 Examples: Learning to learn, thinking; cohesiveness (multidimensional, holographic); asking (trusting, may not know what’s best); goals; complex, multidimensional; congruence (modeling, consistency); teaching according to student needs; present orientation (in context of goals, eye to future); guiding, trusting; communications (to build commitment); correcting, focus on solving problems.

 Exercise: Think about a system with which you are familiar.
-This could be a workplace system (school or no), a family system, or any organization to which you belong.
+This could be a workplace system (school or no), a family system, or any organization to which you belong, perhaps one in which you previously worked.
 In what ways does this organization reflect the examples of “healthy alternatives” listed above.
 Identify an example of dysfunction and consider a more positive, functional alternative or approach.

 Excerpted and adapted from Creating Emotionally Safe Schools, by Dr. Jane Bluestein © 2001, Health Communications, Inc, Deerfield Beach, FL.